Canyon Bomber: Ports

 An Atari 2600 port was developed by then-Atari employee David Crane.
 It uses solid bricks rather than round rocks.
 Instead of visible point values, each layer of bricks has a color corresponding to its worth.
 It also includes Sea Bomber game modes where players destroy ships instead of rocks.

 Legacy

 The 1981 VIC-20 game Blitz was inspired by a description of Canyon Bomber and used buildings as the targets instead of rocks.
 That change inspired many subsequent Blitz clones for different systems.

-Canyon Bomber was re-released as part of Atari Collection 1 for the Evercade in 2020.
+Canyon Bomber was re-released as part of Atari Collection 1 for the Evercade in 2020 and Atari 50 in 2022 for multiple consoles.